SayedBaladoh/spring-boot-security-data-jpa-h2-rest-swagger-cars-app/README.md

 ### Prerequisites

-The app need to install the following software
+You need to install the following software

  * Java JDK 1.8+